 Such a service, expectedly, lies inside the expensive category.
 But if you’re all for collecting vintage mementos, this option is perfect.

 On the other hand, sellers may not prefer this platform.
 As of now, Refashioner is running low on storage space, so they don’t accept vintage apparel unless extremely unique and rare.

 If accepted, your items would pass through meticulous quality control to ensure 100% authenticity.

 Depop – Social-Media-Based Thrifting

 Can you imagine Instagram paired with Poshmark?
 This is what Depop looks like.
 It provides peer-to-peer selling in a social media feed.
-They currently run on their Android/iOS apps only.

 This unique idea understandably has attracted some unique sellers.
 So don’t expect to always find the typical shirt-pant outfits here.